bradkav/axion-miniclusters/README.md

 Written and maintained by Bradley J. Kavanagh, Thomas D. P. Edwards and Luca Visinelli.

-This repository contains code which is being active used for research, so in places it may not be 100% clear.
+This repository contains code which is being actively used for research, so in places it may not be 100% clear.
 If you have any questions whatsoever, or if the code behaves in an unexpected way, please do not hesitate to contact the authors (e.g. at bradkav@gmail.com).

 ### License